CharanKumarUser/IRANI-CAFE/README.md

-IRANI CAFE ☕
-A Taste of Persia in Every Sip & Bite

-Welcome to Irani Cafe, where tradition meets taste!
-Experience authentic Persian-inspired beverages and snacks in a cozy, nostalgic setting.

-✨ Our Menu
-☕ Hot Beverages
-Warm up with our rich, aromatic teas and coffees, brewed to perfection.

-❄️ Irani Cold Coffee
-A refreshing twist on classic coffee—smooth, creamy, and perfectly chilled.

-🥛 Lassi
-Creamy, frothy, and delicious—choose from sweet, salted, or flavored varieties.

-🍦 Milkshakes
-Thick, creamy, and indulgent—available in classic and exotic flavors.

-🍹 Mocktails
-Vibrant, fruity, and refreshing—perfect for a cool sip on a warm day.

-🥤 Thickshakes
-Extra thick, extra delicious—our shakes are a treat for the senses.

-🌟 Irani Specials
-Exclusive blends and secret recipes that make our cafe unique.

-🍟 French Fries
-Crispy, golden, and perfectly seasoned—ideal for a quick snack.

-🥐 Puffs
-Flaky, buttery, and stuffed with savory fillings—great with tea or coffee.

-🌶️ Samosa
-Spiced potato-filled pastry, crispy on the outside, soft on the inside.

-🍪 Sandwich Biscuits
-Layered biscuits with sweet or savory fillings—perfect for a light bite.

-🍜 Irani Maggi
-Our special twist on the classic Maggi—spiced and flavorful.

-🍞 Buns
-Soft, fluffy, and delicious—plain or stuffed with sweet/savory fillings.

-💡 Why Choose Us?
+# ☕ IRANI CAFE

+### A Taste of Persia in Every Sip & Bite

+Welcome to **Irani Cafe**, where tradition meets taste!
+Experience authentic **Persian-inspired** beverages and snacks in a cozy, nostalgic setting.

+---

+## ✨ Menu Highlights

+### ☕ Hot Beverages
+> Warm up with our rich, aromatic teas and coffees, brewed to perfection.

+### ❄️ Irani Cold Coffee
+> A refreshing twist on classic coffee—smooth, creamy, and perfectly chilled.

+### 🥛 Lassi
+> Creamy, frothy, and delicious—choose from sweet, salted, or flavored varieties.

+### 🍦 Milkshakes
+> Thick, creamy, and indulgent—available in classic and exotic flavors.

+### 🍹 Mocktails
+> Vibrant, fruity, and refreshing—perfect for a cool sip on a warm day.

+### 🥤 Thickshakes
+> Extra thick, extra delicious—our shakes are a treat for the senses.

+### 🌟 Irani Specials
+> Exclusive blends and secret recipes that make our cafe unique.

+---

+## 🧂 Snacks

+- 🍟 **French Fries** — Crispy, golden, and perfectly seasoned
+- 🥐 **Puffs** — Flaky, buttery, and stuffed with savory fillings
+- 🌶️ **Samosa** — Spiced potato-filled pastry, crispy on the outside
+- 🍪 **Sandwich Biscuits** — Sweet or savory layered biscuits
+- 🍜 **Irani Maggi** — Our special twist on classic Maggi
+- 🍞 **Buns** — Soft, fluffy, and available with sweet or savory fillings

+---

+## 💡 Why Choose Irani Cafe?

 ✅ Authentic Persian-inspired flavors
 ✅ Cozy, vintage cafe ambiance
 ✅ Fresh ingredients, handcrafted with care
 ✅ Perfect for solo visits, hangouts, or quick bites

+---

+## 📍 Visit Us

-Come, sip, and savor the taste of Irani Cafe! ❤️
+Come, sip, and savor the unique taste of **Irani Cafe**.
+Whether you're here for a relaxing tea break or a flavorful snack, we’ve got something special for you. ❤️

+---

+> _Crafted with love for flavor and tradition._